UniversalDependencies/UD_Telugu-MTG/README.txt

 This repository contains a grammar-book dependency treebank of Telugu.
 The sentences in the treebank are from Modern Telugu Grammar (Krishnamurti and Gwynn 1985).
 The sentences are annotated following guidelines of Universal Dependencies project.
 The treebank is manually annotated by Taraka Rama and Sowmya Vajjala. Çağrı Çöltekin helped with setting the annotation software.

 Basic Stats:
-Tree count:  2656
+Tree count:  1328
-Word count:  12930
+Word count:  6465
-Token count: 12930
+Token count: 6465
 Dep. relations: 42 of which 11 language specific
 POS tags: 14
-Category=value feature pairs: 0

-We are submitting a paper on the treebank to TLT 2017.
+Note: We are submitting a paper on the treebank to TLT 2017.

 References:
 * Bhadriraju Krishnamurti and J. P. L. Gwynn.
 1985.
 A Grammar of Modern Telugu.
 Oxford: Oxford University Press. xxii+459pp.